mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 ### UI Calculation Tool

-> Note: Blue bar and associated value used only for comparing same-type values
+> Note: Blue bar and associated value used only for relative comparison of parameters

 <img src="https://user-images.githubusercontent.com/57882845/189082597-236c8009-a000-49a7-a292-388d4fd0ddbd.png" width="400">
 </img>